30+ Year Economic Development Professional Selected to Lead Mission to Grow Jobs & Investment in Miami-Dade County.

 “We are thrilled to have such an experienced, well-respected, nationally recognized leader in economic development as our new President & CEO,” Davis said.
 “Our committee conducted an exhaustive, inclusive and comprehensive local and national search to identify the right leader to propel the Miami Dade Beacon Council to the next level.”

 “Mike excels in all three prongs of our Market-Grow-Shape strategy: he is experienced in marketing major cities and states to the world; he has helped grow and scale-up local companies; and he has created programs to ensure all communities have the opportunity to share in economic prosperity.

 Finney served as President & CEO of local and state economic development organizations including Michigan Economic Development Corporation, Ann Arbor SPARK, and the Greater Rochester Enterprise, public-private organizations similar in scope and mission to the Miami-Dade Beacon Council.

 In addition to serving as the chief economic development executive for the state of Michigan, he was the Senior Advisor for Economic Growth for Michigan Governor Rick Snyder.
-Michigan is considered a leader in deploying innovative initiatives; for example, Pure Michigan Business Connect facilitated more than $3.5 billion in contracts for local companies; Community Ventures connected 4,500 structurally unemployed persons (those unemployed due to shifts in the economy unrelated to business cycles) to employment opportunities.
+Michigan is considered a leader in deploying innovative initiatives; for example, Pure Michigan Business Connect, a business development assistance initiative, facilitated more than $3.5 billion in contracts for local companies; Community Ventures connected 4,500 structurally unemployed persons (those unemployed due to shifts in the economy unrelated to business cycles) to employment opportunities.

 The Search Committee has been working since November with the assistance of Korn Ferry International, a nationally recognized executive search firm with proficiency in economic development placements.
 In total, the group reviewed more than 200 resumes from the local community and around the country, and conducted face-to-face meetings with more than a dozen candidates.